TomFrost/Squiss/README.md

 `true` if Squiss is actively polling SQS.
 If it's not polling, we made the genius design decision to have this set to `false`.

 ### {Object} squiss.sqs
 For your convenience, Squiss provides direct access to the AWS SDK's SQS object, which can be handy for setting up or tearing down tests.
-For our convenience _and_ yours, we've already called Bluebird's [promisifyAll](http://bluebirdjs.com/docs/api/promise.promisifyall.html) on this.
+No need to thank Squiss.
+Squiss does this because Squiss cares.

 ## Events